AvolitesLtd/TitanManual/docs/timelines.md

 system to push the faders and buttons on the console.
 The actions recorded in a timeline are called **triggers**.

-To view the timeline edit window for a playback containing a timeline, touch the playback information area relating to the fader or press \<Open/View\> then the **select button** of the playback.
+To show the Timeline View window for a playback containing a timeline, touch the playback information area relating to the fader or press \<Open/View\> then the **select button** of the playback.